kamalkraj/ALBERT-TF2.0/converter.md

 In the released TF-HUB weights sentence order prediction weights are not included.
 FineTuning the model on domain specific data has to learn those weights from random initialization.

-For full weights conversion use converter from tar files.
+For full weights conversion including sentence order prediction weights use converter from tar files.